AriGraph: Learning Knowledge Graph World Models with Episodic Memory for LLM Agents: AriGraph World Model

+\textbf{Memory graph structure.} AriGraph world model \( G = (V_s, E_s, V_e, E_e) \) consists of \textit{semantic} $(V_s, E_s)$ and \textit{episodic memory} $(V_e, E_e)$ vertices and edges (see Figure \ref{fig:graph_structure}).
 At each step $t$ agent receives observation $o_t$ and sends action $a_t$ back to the environment.
 The environment also returns rewards $r_t$ that are not visible to the LLM agent but are used to evaluate its performance.
 The agent continuously learns world model $G$ by extracting semantic triplets \((object_1, relation, object_2)\) from textual observations $o_t$.

 \begin{itemize} \item \( V_s \) is a set of semantic vertices.
 Semantic vertices correspond to objects extracted from triplets. \item \( E_s \) is a set of semantic edges.
 Semantic edge is a tuple $(v, rel, u)$, where $u$, $v$ are semantic vertices and $rel$ is a relationship between them.
 Semantic edges essentially represent triplets integrated in the \textit{semantic memory}. \item \( V_e \) is a set of episodic vertices.
 Each episodic vertex corresponds to an observation received from the environment at the respective step $v^t_e = o_t$. \item \( E_e \) is a set of episodic edges.
 Each episodic edge $e^t_e=(v^t_e, E^t_s)$ connects all semantic triplets $E^t_s$ extracted from $o_t$ with each other and corresponding episodic vertex $v^t_e$.
-In other words episodic edges represent temporal relationship "happened at the same time".\footnote{Strictly speaking, episodic edges cannot be called edges or even hyperedges, because they connect vertices with multiple graph edges, but for simplicity we call them edges or episodic edges.} \end{itemize}
+In other words episodic edges represent temporal relationship ``happened at the same time''.\footnote{Strictly speaking, episodic edges cannot be called edges or even hyperedges, because they connect vertices with multiple graph edges, but for simplicity we call them edges or episodic edges.} \end{itemize}